Next meeting: Saturday October 4, 2014, 9:15am -- 5pm.

 Seth Sullivant, NCSU

 Rekha Thomas, U Washington

 Laurie Zack, High Point

 Talk titles and abstracts (received so far):

-Conference organizing committee: Gabor Pataki (UNC-Chapel Hill), Lindsay Piechnik (High Point University), Scott Provan (UNC-Chapel Hill), Richard Rimanyi (UNC-Chapel Hill), Jack Snoeyink (UNC-Chapel Hill)
+Organizing committee: Gabor Pataki (UNC-Chapel Hill), Lindsay Piechnik (High Point University), Scott Provan (UNC-Chapel Hill), Richard Rimanyi (UNC-Chapel Hill), Jack Snoeyink (UNC-Chapel Hill)

 Eighth meeting: September 21, 2013 at NCSU.

 Speakers: George Andrews (Penn State), Matt Beck (San Francisco State University), Robin Pemantle (University of Pennsylvania), and Victoria Powers (Emory University)